rodrigoadfaria/obj-viewer/README.txt

   We have tested only in Microsoft Internet Explorer v11.0.9600 and Google Chrome v41.0.2272.118.
   If you have a web browser that supports the HTML5 canvas and WebGL technology, you will get it working.

-  You can see detailed information of the functions in the 'objViewer.js', 'objReader.js' files.
+  You can see detailed information of the functions in the javascript files.

 REFERENCE
 ---------